DataGoblin/FB-Scrape-User-Group-Images/README.md

 # FB-Scrape-User-Group-Images
-Small selenium script to scrape images posted by a user in a FaceBook group.
+Small selenium script to scrape images posted by a single user in a FaceBook group.

 # Info
 This was created for a one-time use so it lacks features and polishing.